BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - Sharpshooter
 - Woodland Creature

-**ACTIVE/PASSIVE RULES**
+- **One Final Blow** `ACTIVE`

-- **One Final Blow** `ACTIVE` - When slain in Combat, Haldir can make a Strength 4 Strike against all enemy models he was in Combat with.
+When slain in Combat, Haldir can make a Strength 4 Strike against all enemy models he was in Combat with.
 He may also use Might to increase the To Wound rolls as normal.

 </div>